 - Anomaly-based filters that look for potentially malicious content in messages

-- Heuristic-based filters that perform a combination of other types of analysis to determine whether or not a message is a spam
+- Heuristic-based filters that perform a combination of other types of analysis to determine whether or not a message is spam

-Anti-Virus Protection
+Configuring Anti-Virus Protection

 Viruses are one of the biggest threats to email security today.
 They can infect an entire network by corrupting files, stealing passwords and personal data, or spreading themselves across multiple systems through infected attachments sent through email.
 These viruses can wreak havoc on your company’s email servers and applications if they’re not detected quickly enough.